Na Tum Jaano Na Hum: Plot

-Esha's grandfather wants her to get married and thus he arranges for her to meet Akshay Kapoor, a flirt and womaniser who also happens to be Rahul's best friend.
-Esha has fallen in love with her pen pal and does not want to marry Akshay.
+Esha's grandfather wants her to get married, and thus he arranges for her to meet Akshay Kapoor, a flirt and womaniser who also happens to be Rahul's best friend.
+It is revealed that Rahul agreed to lead Esha's campaign only to make Akshay agree for their marriage if Rahul finds her a suitable match for the former enraaging her.
+But the duo makes up soon.
+Esha who has fallen in love with her pen pal does not want to marry Akshay.
 However, Akshay is falling for Esha.
 A lovestruck Rahul arranges to meet the one to whom he writes letters.
-Much to his shock though, he finds out it is Esha.
-Because of his friendship with Akshay, who is deeply in love with Esha, Rahul decides to forget her.
-Esha, unable to contact her anonymous love, agrees to wed Akshay.
-Rahul leaves for Vancouver the day before the wedding, vowing never to be seen again.
+Much to his shock though, he finds out it is Esha and leaves Tutu with her.
+Because of his friendship with Akshay, who is deeply in love with Esha, Rahul decides to sacrifice his love.
+Esha decides to contact her mystery man once again and sends Tutu to Rahul again.
+However for Akshay's sake and to make Esha forget about himself, Rahul calls Esha for last time as the mystery man and asks Esha to forget him.
+Esha, unable to contact her anonymous love, agrees to wed Akshay but vows to wait for her mystery man.
+Rahul without even telling Akshay leaves for Vancouver secretly the day before the wedding, vowing never to be seen again and cuts himself off from everyone.

-Four years later, in a mall in Canada, Rahul meets Akshay, who now has a son.
+Four years later, in a mall in Canada, Rahul accidentally meets Akshay, who now has a son.
+Akshay confronts him about disappearing suddenly and his efforts to find him all these years.
 Rahul thinks he is about to meet Esha but instead meets Akshay's former girlfriend Tanya, who is now his wife.
 Akshay explains that he could not marry Esha in the end because she still loves her mystery writer.
-Suddenly, a group of workers in the mall carry in a large portrait of Esha, and Akshay realises that Rahul is the mystery writer Esha fell in love with.
-He urges Rahul to hurry back to India so Rahul does so and reunites with Esha.
+Suddenly, a group of workers in the mall carry in a large portrait of Esha, and Akshay realises that Rahul is the mystery writer Esha fell in love with and sacrificed his love for their friendship.
+He urges Rahul to hurry back to India, so Rahul does so and reunites with Esha by showing her Tutu which he kept with him all these years.